ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-Subdomains in Next.js 14 — How to Structure a Scalable Multitenant Frontend Application - <a href="https://medium.com/@trillionclues/subdomains-in-next-js-14-how-to-structure-a-scalable-multitenant-frontend-application-f68edc526a60" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Countdown Timer App with Next.js - <a href="https://medium.com/@asharibali/building-a-countdown-timer-app-with-next-js-69baaf21a12c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Excel Nwachukwu`**
+✍️ **posted by `Asharib Ali`**

-<blockquote>How to structure the frontend of a multitenant SaaS and provide many clients with domain-inclusive applications void of duplication.</blockquote>
+<blockquote>Day 1: Countdown Timer — 30 Days of 30 Projects Challenge</blockquote>

 <h3>4.
-How to authenticate users from Google, Microsoft, Github using Firebase Auth in Next.js App? - <a href="https://medium.com/@luokelong/how-to-authenticate-users-from-google-microsoft-github-using-firebase-auth-in-nextjs-14-app-f2462df3a24f" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to build a Full-Stack Video Streaming Platform with Node.js,expressjs,FFmpeg and Next.js - <a href="https://medium.com/@paudelronish/how-to-build-a-full-stack-video-streaming-platform-with-node-js-9a7f14655af6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Longkester`**
+✍️ **posted by `Paudelronish`**

-<blockquote>Perfect for developers looking to implement secure, multi-provider authentication in their NextJS applications.</blockquote>
+<blockquote>Build a full-stack video streaming platform with Node.js, FFmpeg, and Next.js.Learn video processing, frontend integration, and…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>